MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-support.md

 ## Microsoft support

-If you're an administrator of your Power Virtual Agents tenant, you can use the Power Platform Admin Center to request support from Microsoft.
+If you're an administrator of your Power Virtual Agents tenant, you can use the Microsoft Power Platform admin center to request support from Microsoft.

-1. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/).
+1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

 2. In the side navigation pane, select **Help + Support**, and then select **New support request**.

-For detailed information about the help and support experience in the Power Platform Admin center, see [Get Help + Support](/power-platform/admin/get-help-support) at the Power Platform admin documentation library.
+For detailed information about the help and support experience in the Power Platform admin center, see [Get Help + Support](/power-platform/admin/get-help-support) at the Microsoft Power Platform admin documentation library.